kswope/book-learnin/README.md

 9. If you find yourself writing tests that already pass given the current state of the code, that often means you’re writing too much code in each pass.

+10. Refactoring is where a lot of design happens in TDD, and it's easiest to do in small steps.
+Skip it at your peril.

 -------